Forex.com Review 2022

 The company has four different pricing models.
 Which one you will fall into will depend on the type of account you hold and the volume you trade.
 Typical spreads range from 1.9 pips to 0.84 pips.

-It’s also worth noting that if you hold a premium account and deposit at least $10,000 while trading 30 standard lots per month, you can receive up to 15% off standard pricing.
+It’s also worth noting that if you’re part of the Active Trader programme and deposit at least $10,000 while trading 30 standard lots per month, you can receive up to 15% off standard pricing.

 Overall, if you were to compare Forex.com vs FXCM, Oanda, TD Ameritrade and other competitors, live pip spreads would be about the same, particularly for major pairs such as the EUR/USD.